 Hypha Discovery is a UK-based biotechnology company that supports pharmaceutical and agrochemical companies by producing metabolites and new derivatives of drugs and pesticides in discovery and development.
-Hypha is an expert in the scalable synthesis of drug metabolites and oxidised derivatives of lead compounds, and possess a wealth of experience in the discovery, isolation and structure elucidation of microbial natural products.
+Hypha is an expert in the scalable synthesis of drug metabolites and oxidised derivatives of lead compounds, and possess a wealth of experience in the discovery, purification and structure elucidation of natural products.

 NEW PolyCYPs® biocatalysis kits

 Hypha’s PolyCYPs® kits provide a fast and scalable way to access CYP-derived drug metabolites and derivatives formed by oxidation at aliphatic or aromatic moieties.
 Download a pdf of the PolyCYPs brochure.

 Come and meet us at the following events